yMaxeuss/Q-Learning-Blackjack/README.md

-# Reinforcement Learning Blakjack Agent
+# Reinforcement Learning Blackjack Agent

 An Artificial Intelligence built from scratch using Python and **Q-Learning**.
 This agent learns to play Blackjack by playing millions of simulated hands, and features a dynamic **Card Counting** toggle that allows it to adjust its betting strategy based on the True Count.